ChristianKreuzberger/amus-scenario/README.md

     ./waf configure --logging --with-brite=/home/$USER/ndnSIM/BRITE

-To configure in debug mode with all logging enabled
+To configure in debug mode with all logging enabled by adding the ``--debug`` statement:

     ./waf configure --debug --with-brite=/home/$USER/ndnSIM/BRITE

+If you have libdash installed to a non-default location, you will need to specify it by using the ``--with-dash`` option:

+    ./waf configure --with-dash=/path/to/libdash

 If you have installed NS-3 in a non-standard location, you may need to set up ``PKG_CONFIG_PATH`` variable.